google/starlark-go/doc/spec.md

 It is a static error if any two parameters of a function have the same name.

-Just as a function definition may accept an arbitrary number of positional or keyworded arguments, a function call may provide an arbitrary number of positional or keyworded arguments supplied by a list or dictionary:
+Just as a function definition may accept an arbitrary number of positional or named arguments, a function call may provide an arbitrary number of positional or named arguments supplied by a list or dictionary:

 ```python